 Being and feeling safe is the foundation of living a fulfilling life.
 If we’re not feeling safe, our thoughts and energy are directed toward finding safety and security.

 For example, I’ve met children who have trouble doing their homework at home because of the unpredictable moods of an alcoholic parent, and it’s completely understandable - how are you supposed to focus on your math homework if you have to keep an eye out for your mom’s mood swings and whims?

 Thrive under stress and crush your goals with these 10 instant tips for your mental health.

 Insecurity causes negativity

 On the other end of the spectrum, being insecure in yourself can also cause problems.
 In a relationship, an insecure partner may suppress their needs to serve those of their partner, or overcorrect and come across as overbearing and controlling.

 That’s why feeling secure on all levels is so important.
-We can’t learn or develop, or even just enjoy life, if we aren’t safe physically or secure in both our relationships and in ourselves.
+We can’t learn, develop, or even enjoy life if we aren’t safe physically or secure in both our relationships and in ourselves.

 But adults need secure bases, too.
 For most people, it’s their significant other who they can always turn to and who gives them encouragement to explore the world, but it can also be a friend.

 My favorite example of a secure base in adulthood is the “work bestie” - that one coworker who’s fun during lunch break and has got your back when you’re preparing to ask for a raise.

 With all that being said, it’s normal to feel a little insecure at times.
 Starting a new job or relationship, or moving to a new town are all big changes in life and it’s completely normal to feel a little wobbly.